The ‘Grey Trail’

 Sparking Discussions

-We received a lot of positive feedback indicating that our walks help people develop a closer emotional connection with this type of architecture and with housing estates in general.
+We received a lot of positive feedback indicating that our walks helped people develop a closer emotional connection with this type of architecture and with housing estates in general.
 Our texts sparked discussions among participants, prompting them to recall and share their own experiences.

 Evoking the Blue Trail Experience